buildingSMART-Finland/RYTV-IFCRoute/markdown/foreword.md

 This document specifies the Finnish data exchange requirements of a route.
 Examples of route include road, street, walkway railway and waterway.
-This documents excludes domain specific content of rail- and waterways (such as km-posting).
+This documents excludes domain specific content of rail- and waterways (such as cant and km-posting).
 Also the content of this specification is limited to define:

 - Geometry of a route